XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-using-javascript.md

 In this tutorial, you'll learn:

 * The basic building blocks of XRP Ledger-based applications.
-* How to connect to the XRP Ledger using xrpl.js.
+* How to connect to the XRP Ledger using `xrpl.js`.
-* How to generate a wallet on the [Testnet](xrp-testnet-faucet.html) using xrpl.js.
+* How to get an account on the [Testnet](xrp-testnet-faucet.html) using `xrpl.js`.
 * How to use the `xrpl.js` library to look up information about an account on the XRP Ledger.
-* How to put these steps together to create a simple JavaScript app or web-app.
+* How to put these steps together to create a JavaScript app or web-app.

 ## Requirements